sonumech/Dataset/README.md

 ## ℹ️ Additional Information

-The images were captured at specific intervals (every 30th frame) to ensure a diverse representation of the captured environment.
+The images were captured at specific intervals to ensure a diverse representation of the captured environment.
 This dataset is designed to support research in aerial imagery, enabling advancements in algorithms for image analysis.